dmil/test/README.md

 # test
-check to see if hashes are equal
+Check to see if hashes are equal.